flamelily-bluescsi/bluescsi/picomemuk.md

 {% include carousel2.html %}

 The PicoMEM is an 8-bit ISA expansion card based on the Raspberry Pi Pico microcontroller.
 It offers a huge range of features and aims to be an all-in-one solution for ISA-based vintage PCs.
+The card fits all ISA slots fine without a bracket, but you can print a 3D verison from [here](https://github.com/FreddyVRetro/ISA-PicoMEM/tree/main/stl){:target="_blank"}.
+We don't supply a 3D printed bracket as it's not very hardy and in our experience breaks easily.
+We are looking into sourcing a metal bracket supplier for future.

 * NE2000 Network Support emulation
 * Built-in MicroSD card reader
 * USB Mouse & Joystick Support
 * Latest Rev 1.11 PCB
+* Pico pre-flashed with latest firmware

 Price includes shipping costs.
 Please visit the <a href="/picomemrow">ROW Page</a> if buying from outside the UK

-##### COMING SOON
+##### PRE-ORDER for dispatch around 21st June

 {% if site.picomem > 0 %}
 ##### £{{page.cart_price}} &nbsp; {{site.icon}}[Add to cart](/cart#{{page.cart_itemid}})